vonfalk/storm-javavis/doc/03-Basic_Storm/04-Types.md

 Aside from that, member functions can be declared as assignment functions by replacing the return type with the keyword `assign`.

-Aside from assignment functions, Basic Storm provides the keywords `final`, `abstract` and `override` that tell Storm your intentions with regards to inheritance.
+Aside from assignment functions, Basic Storm provides the decorators `final`, `abstract`, `override` and `static` that tell Storm your intentions with regards to inheritance.
 These keywords are specified after the parameter list of the function but before the function body like this:

 ```
 class Foo {